deadlyraptor/reels/README.md

-# contact-copy
+# reels

+This suite of Python scripts are used to automate various tasks at the Coral Gables Art Cinema.

-These Python scripts are used to upload customer data into a Constant Contact database by reading from an Excel workbook formatted as .xls.
+upload customer data into a Constant Contact database by reading from an Excel workbook formatted as .xls.

 The customer data collected includes: